 Democratic Republic of Congo

-The Democratic Republic of Congo (DRC) is located in central Africa and shares borders with nine other countries: The Republic of the Congo, Central African Republic, Sudan, Uganda, Rwanda, Burundi, Tanzania, Zambia and Angola.
-The vast natural resources of the DRC, including diamonds, gold, coltan, cobalt, copper and timber, have contributed to a history of colonization, exploitation and violence, resulting in one of the most disastrous conflicts in the history of modern Africa.
+The Democratic Republic of Congo (DRC or Congo) is the second largest country in Africa, it is located in central Africa and shares borders with nine other countries: The Republic of the Congo, Central African Republic, Sudan, Uganda, Rwanda, Burundi, Tanzania, Zambia and Angola.
+Congo is rich in natural resources.
+It boasts vast deposits of industrial diamonds, cobalt, and copper; one of the largest forest reserves in Africa; and about half of the hydroelectric potential of the continent.
+These resources have contributed to a history of colonization, exploitation and violence, resulting in one of the most disastrous conflicts in the history of modern Africa.

 King Leopold II of Belgium began colonizing the DRC in 1878 and established the Free State of Congo under his direct control.
 Leopold used the forced labor of Congolese to exploit ivory and rubber, thus accumulating a vast personal fortune.
 The brutality of the slave labor used during this period lead to the launch of the Congo Reform Association, one of the 20th century’s first international human rights campaigns, which lead Leopold to sell control of Congo to the Belgian state.
 It is estimated that the population of the Congo may have been reduced by as many as ten million during King Leopold’s reign and immediately after.
 There has been historical and historiographical debate about whether or not this constitutes a genocide.